BongOwethu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this is a readme file for Tasks from 0-9 for the Evenmore pointers, arrays and strings project.
+#This is a readme file for Tasks from 0-9 for the Evenmore pointers, arrays and strings project.

 0. memset